Hip Replacement Recall

 Stryker Rejuvenate and ABG II Hip Recall

 Approximately three years after the Rejuvenate and ABG II hip systems were first approved by the FDA, Stryker issued a voluntary recall of the devices in July 2012.
-The recall came after Stryker received post-market data that revealed the metal modular necks and stems of these two devices were prone to corrosion and fretting that could release excessive metal debris into body, damaging surrounding bone and tissue.
+The recall came after Stryker received post-market data that revealed the metal modular necks and stems of these two devices were prone to corrosion and fretting that could release excessive metal debris into body, damaging surrounding bone and tissue and leading to complications such as inflammation, metallosis and the need for revision surgery.

 Just two months before the recall, Stryker issued an urgent field safety notice that warned doctors and hospitals that the two implants had an increased rate of adverse local tissue reactions.
 The reactions were caused by inflammation in the tissue surrounding the implant because when the components rubbed together, metal debris was released causing metallosis.